 Scraping raises serious ethical concerns.
 Republishing content from another platform without permission or credit essentially takes advantage of someone else’s hard work.
 This practice can divert traffic from the original source, undermining the value they’ve created.

-Ultimately, these issues highlight why modern platforms are moving toward automated aggregation methods, which are far more reliable and ethical than scraping.
+Ultimately, these issues highlight why modern platforms are moving toward managed aggregation, which is far more reliable and ethical than running your own scrapers.

-The job board industry is shifting away from scraping and embracing API-based aggregation and official data feeds.
-These modern methods offer structured and authorized access to job listings, steering clear of the legal, technical, and ethical issues that come with scraping.
-API-based aggregation ensures a more reliable and compliant way to manage job data.
+The job board industry is shifting away from DIY scraping and toward managed aggregation and official data feeds.
+These approaches give structured, authorized access to job listings and take the legal and technical burden off your plate.
+The result is a more reliable and maintainable way to manage job data.

 The Move to API-Based Aggregation

-Aggregation tools rely on authorized endpoints with clear usage rights, rate limits, and standardized data formats, instead of extracting data from HTML in legally murky conditions.
-APIs provide consistent and well-structured data - like job titles, locations, salaries, company names, and posting dates - that remain unaffected by website redesigns or framework changes.
-Unlike scrapers, which can break frequently, APIs are built for stability, often boasting over 99% uptime thanks to versioned updates and thorough documentation.
+Aggregation tools rely on authorized endpoints with clear usage rights, rate limits, and standardized data formats, rather than scraping HTML in legally murky conditions.
+They provide consistent, well-structured data such as job titles, locations, salaries, company names, and posting dates, all unaffected by website redesigns or framework changes.
+Where DIY scrapers break often, managed feeds are built for stability, frequently boasting over 99% uptime thanks to versioned updates and thorough documentation.

-What sets APIs apart is the legal clarity they provide.
-Usage is governed by explicit agreements or published policies, eliminating the uncertainty surrounding data rights and offering clear legal protection.
+What sets authorized feeds apart is the legal clarity they provide.
+Usage is governed by explicit agreements or published policies, which reduces the uncertainty around data rights.

 How Aggregation Compares to Scraping

-API-based aggregation doesn’t just offer legal advantages - it’s also more efficient and cost-effective.
-APIs can handle thousands of job listings per minute without the need for proxy rotation, CAPTCHA-solving tools, or concerns about IP bans.
-Aggregation tools consolidate data from multiple sources, pulling in up to 15 times more listings with far less maintenance compared to fragile scraping solutions.
-This efficiency translates to significant cost savings, cutting out recurring expenses like $100–$500 monthly for proxy services, constant developer fixes, and potential legal fees.
+Managed aggregation does not just offer legal advantages.
+It is also more efficient and cost-effective.
+Authorized feeds can handle thousands of job listings per minute without proxy rotation, CAPTCHA-solving tools, or worries about IP bans.
+They consolidate data from multiple sources, pulling in up to 15 times more listings with far less maintenance than fragile DIY scraping.
+That efficiency cuts recurring costs like $100 to $500 monthly for proxy services, constant developer fixes, and potential legal fees.

-APIs are also budget-friendly.
-For instance, Job Boardly's backfill API provides access to over 7 million active job listings, starting at just $0.009 per credit on a pay-as-you-go model.
-Beyond cost savings, aggregation fosters collaboration.
-Job boards and employers favor distributing their listings through official channels, often benefiting from perks like attribution, referral traffic, and revenue-sharing opportunities.
-This approach builds a sustainable, growth-focused ecosystem - far removed from the adversarial cycle of scraping, blocking, and litigation.
+Authorized feeds are also budget-friendly.
+Job Boardly’s Job Backfiller, for example, provides access to over 12 million active job listings, starting at just $0.012 per credit on a pay-as-you-go model, valid for 12 months from purchase.
+Beyond cost savings, this approach fosters collaboration: job boards and employers prefer distributing listings through official channels, often gaining perks like attribution, referral traffic, and revenue-sharing.
+It builds a sustainable, growth-focused ecosystem, far removed from the adversarial cycle of scraping, blocking, and litigation.

 Job Boardly

-But Job Boardly doesn’t stop at aggregation - it also provides a suite of tools to help you manage and monetize your job board effortlessly.
+But Job Boardly does not stop at importing jobs.
+It also provides a suite of tools to help you manage and monetize your job board effortlessly.

 Features for Managing and Monetizing Your Job Board